filiphazardous/blog2/README.md

 the package.json file, this can be done with `npm run rebuild:vue` (or  strapi or mariadb).
 If you want to rebuild all images, that's as easy as `npm run rebuild`

+## Deploy to fly.io
+Currently it's a manual deploy:
+`fly deploy --build-arg PROD_STRAPI_HOST=https://your.hostname --build-arg VITE_STRAPI_API_KEY=the-key`

+First time you try to build, set PROD_STRAPI_HOST to `http://localhost:1337` and make sure you have your local strapi-host running.